AlGoulas/bio2art/README.md

 Bio2Art builds artifical recurrent neuronal networks by using the topology dictated by the aforementioned empirical neural networks and by extrapolating from the empirical data to scale up the artifical neural networks.

 For instance, if the empirical data correspond to a neural network involving 29 brain regions, then the resulting artificial recurrent neural network can be scaled up by assuming a certain number of neurons populating each region (see examples below and documentation of the bio2art_import.py function).
-Thus, the output can be an artificial recurrent neural network with an arbitrary number of neurons (e.g., >>29 brain regions), but, importantly this networks obeys the topology of a desired biological neural network (or "connectome").
+Thus, the output can be an artificial recurrent neural network with an arbitrary number of neurons (e.g., >>29 brain regions), but, importantly, this networks obeys the topology of a desired biological neural network (or "connectome").

 The constructed artificial recurrent neural network is returned as a numpy array and, thus, can be used with virtually any type of artifical recurrent network, for instance, echo state networks.